FeeIa/NPCService/README.md

 ## APIs

 Instantiates every model with a Humanoid tagged as `SETTINGS.NPC_TAG` and any custom tags related to `behaviourConfig` with respect to `SETTINGS` tags.
 Keep in mind that `pathConfig` and `customLogic` will be set to the default.
-It is recommended to manually add them instead using `NPCService:Add()`.
+It is recommended to manually add them instead by using `NPCService:AddNPC()`.
 ```lua
 NPCService:Init()
 ```